fmodica/fretboard/README.md

 # Responsive Fretboard

-A jQuery plugin for displaying a responsive, interactive, configurable, stylable fretboard of any number of frets, strings, and tunings.
+Responsive Fretboard is a jQuery plugin for displaying a fretboard that is configurable, interactive, responsive, and stylable.
+Your fretboard can have any number of strings or frets, and be of any custom tuning.
+You can display notes programatically or capture user input.
+The fretboard is made with HTML/CSS/JavaScript.

-I also have this wrapped as an AngularJS directive.

-I initially wrote this so I could capture user input (chords/scales) and display chords/scales of my own.
 I am developing features as I need them, but if you have a feature request feel free to contact me.